 - Refillable water bottle: Great for staying hydrated and reducing waste.

-- Personal alcohol (Optional): It is allowed in your roomette, but please consume it responsibly.
+- Personal alcohol (Optional): It is allowed in your Roomette, but please consume it responsibly.
 If you become disruptive, conductors can remove you at the next stop.
 Do not take your beverage to other areas of the train.

 Sleeping and Other Matters: